Drone29/cpp-argparser/readme.md

 // retrieve int value.
 The type of getValue() must correspond to the type of addArgument(),
 // otherwise error is thrown
 auto x = parser.getValue<int>("-x");
-// it's also possible to obtain value with overloaded operator[]: int x2 = parser["-x"];
+// it's also possible to obtain value with overloaded operators [] and T: int x2 = parser["-x"];
 ```